Glass Shower Doors

 Door Handle Options and Heights

 Our shower doors come in many finishes, shapes and designs.
 We work with different handle suppliers and can make custom options on our CNC machine.
-We advise on handle types and positioning, but often work through architects or companies so don't meet the final user.
-Everyone is different heights so consider what works for you, but for a person 170-180cm these are the best positions.
+We advise on handle types and positioning, but we often work through architects or companies, so we don't meet the final user.
+Since everyone has different heights, please consider what works best for you; however, for individuals between 170 and 180 cm tall, these are the optimal positions.

 Circular Hole